andrewguy/biostructmap/README.md

 pytest
 ```

-These tests should cover most of the structmap functionality, with several tests reliant on additional packages such as NCBI BLAST+ or DSSP, which should be installed alongside structmap.
+These tests should cover most of the biostructmap functionality, with several tests reliant on additional packages such as NCBI BLAST+ or DSSP, which should be installed alongside biostructmap.

-Structmap was developed for Python 3+, but also supports Python 2.7.
+biostructmap was developed for Python 3+, but also supports Python 2.7.
 Please contact us if any compatibility issues are observed with older versions of Python.

 ## Contributing